open-edge-insights/eii-core/DataAnalytics/VideoAnalytics/README.md

 The high level logical flow of VideoAnalytics pipeline is as below:

-1. VideoAnalytics will start the zmq publisher thread, classifier( single or multiple threads per classifier configuration) and zmq subscriber thread based on classifier configuration.
+1. VideoAnalytics will start the zmq publisher thread, single/multiple classifier threads and zmq subscriber thread based on classifier configuration.
-   Added base_classifier.py and moved classifiers inside VideoAnalytics
 2. zmq subscriber thread connects to the PUB socket of zmq bus on which the data is published by VideoIngestion and adds it to classifier input queue